Getting Started

 Get started by installing apiful in your project:

-APIful is designed as a development dependency since it is primarily used for generating types and building API clients during your build process.
+APIful is designed as a development dependency since it's primarily used for generating types and building API clients during your build process.

 Your First API Client